Can Eco-Friendly Cleaning Products Kill Germs? Separating Facts from Myths

 Cleaning removes dirt, organic material and some germs from the surface, reducing the overall germ load.
 While on the other hand, disinfecting kills germs on surfaces.
 Some eco-friendly cleaners can achieve this without toxic chemicals, but they may not be as broad-spectrum as traditional disinfectants.
 And again, disinfectants are chock full of toxic chemicals.

-Eco-friendly cleaning products are a powerful, safe, and sustainable alternative to traditional cleaners.
+Eco-friendly & non-toxic floor cleaners are a powerful, safe, and sustainable alternative to traditional cleaners.
 It’s time to unlearn that “killing 99.9%” of all bacteria is a good thing.
 This disrupts the natural balance and creates an environment where bad bacteria can thrive unchecked.
 Additionally, the 0.1% of bacteria that survive can include the most resilient strains, which may adapt and develop resistance to cleaning agents.
 Constantly killing off bacteria, including beneficial ones, can reduce exposure to the microbes needed for a robust immune system.
 This has been linked to increased allergies, asthma and autoimmune conditions, particularly in children.

 Instead of striving to kill all bacteria, focus on maintaining a balanced environment by: